sahibaharoon/CD-LAB-SEM7/README.md

 - Implement a calculator using **LEX** and **YACC**. 🫡

-- Convert the BNF rules into YACC form and write code to generate an **Abstract Syntax Tree (AST)**.
+- Convert the BNF rules into YACC form and write code to generate an **Abstract Syntax Tree (AST)**.🫡

 - Write a YACC program to check the syntax of a **FOR** statement in C.🫡